minjae-yu/minjae-yu/README.md

 ### Hi there 👋
-My name is MINJAE YU and i'm a student of KMU-Digipen.
-Currently a freshmen and learning game development programming.
+My name is MINJAE YU and i'm a student of KMU-Digipen.\n Currently a freshmen and learning game development programming.